MD-Studio/MDStudio_examples/building_microservices/Python/README.md

 - The `static` section is used for vendor-defined (the component developer) settings.
 - The `settings` section is intended for component settings that are variable and can be changed.

+In the "hello world" example the use of service-specific settings is illustrated by the `printInEndpoint` parameter in settings.dev.yml.
+When enabled (true) is instructs the hello endpoint to print the content of the request and response objects to stdout.

 **Logging in microservices**